ducthanh-nguyen/Seed-Analysis/README.md

 - Is there any correlation between width, length and seed types?
 - What are the characteristics of each type?
 - Is there any correlation between wheat variety and other components
-- Identify similar groups by clustering data
+- Identify similar groups by clustering data and Principal Component Analysi

 #### Tasks
 - Data Preparation